-Hunter Cure is my guest on today’s podcast.
-Hunter is a two-time world champion steer wrestler and competes on the Professional Rodeo Cowboys Association (PRCA) level.
+Hunter Cure is a two-time world champion steer wrestler and competes on the Professional Rodeo Cowboys Association (PRCA) level.
 Hunter shares the good and bad of traveling 6+ months a year with no guarantee of income while being a devoted husband and father at home in Texas.

 “The humbling nature of moving up a level”

 Hunter married his wife, Bristi in 2006 and they have 2 children.
 Both Hunter and Bristi attended Texas Tech and were members of the rodeo team.
 Bristi competed in the barrel racing, and she earned bachelors and master’s degrees in communications.
 Hunter’s uncle, Joe Howard Williamson, has won several world championships in cutting.
 Hunter runs cattle on his Holliday, Texas, ranch and provides stock for the steer wrestling competitions in San Antonio, Fort Worth, San Angelo, Houston and the Timed Event Championships in Guthrie, Okla..
 He also likes hunting deer and wild hogs.
 His favorite restaurant is Outback Steakhouse, and his favorite food is steak.

 Connect with Hunter Cure on social media: